 He said: “I’m really honoured.
-The best support is my wife and I’ve got to give a lot of credit to my wife for standing behind me, She’s awesome.”
+The best support is my wife and I’ve got to give a lot of credit to her for standing behind me.
+She’s awesome.”

-And Bridge for Heroes chief executive Mike Taylor hailed the West Norfolk public’s support as he accepted the Contribution to the Community trophy.
+And Bridge for Heroes chief executive, Mike Taylor, said he appreciated all the support given by West Norfolk’s public as he accepted the Contribution to the Community trophy.